Defiant Kurds shrug off risk of trade war after independence vote

 “If Baghdad tries to hurt us it will hurt itself,” said Soran Aziz, vice president of the chamber of commerce and industry in the Kurdish administrative capital Erbil.

-“If borders are closed with neighboring countries it will have a limited impact on us,” he added.
+“If borders are closed with neighbouring countries it will have a limited impact on us,” he added.
 “If an economic blockade impacts us by 1 percent, it will impact them by 10 percent.”

 Baghdad opposes Kurdish independence because it wants to hold Iraq together.
 Iran and Turkey fear secession would encourage their own Kurdish populations to press for a homeland, and Washington worries that the tensions will damage unity in the fight against Islamic State.